An Efficient Framework for Visible-Infrared Cross Modality Person Re-Identification: Experimental Results

 \subsection{Training the Networks}

-While training the ResNet networks in the proposed framework, we set the resolution of all RGB and infrared input images to $492\times164$.
-In the experiments where the LZM transformation is used, we normalize the images to have zero mean and unit variance.
-We choose Nesterov Accelerated Gradient \cite{bengio2013advances} to train the networks and set the maximum number of iterations to 100K, the mini-batch size to $8$, momentum to $0.9$ and weight decay to $0.0005$.
-For the initial value of the learning rate, we use $0.01$ and decay it 10 times using exponential shift with the rate of $0.9$, such that
+While training the ResNet networks in the proposed framework, we set the resolution of all RGB, infrared{, and thermal} input images to $492\times164$.
+In the experiments where the LZM transformation is used, we normalize the images to have zero mean. { For SYSU-MM01 and Market-1501, we perform the training operations using the own training set of each dataset and set the maximum number of iterations to 100K.
+However, for RegDB, we follow a two-step training strategy similar to \cite{kalayeh2018human} to avoid overfitting.
+Since the training set of RegDB has a limited number of images, models easily over-fit the training set.
+In the first step, the networks are trained for 100K iterations using a new set created by combining the training sets of SYSU-MM01 and RegDB.
+In the second step, the networks are fine-tuned for 10K iterations using only the training set of RegDB. } {For all the training operations (including the fine-tuning on RegDB) performed in this work, we use Nesterov Accelerated Gradient \cite{bengio2013advances} and set the mini-batch size to $8$, momentum to $0.9$ and weight decay to $0.0005$.
+We choose $0.01$ as the initial value of the learning rate and decay it 10 times using the exponential shift with the rate of $0.9$, such that}

-where $lr\_init$ and $lr\_new$ are the initial and the updated learning rates, respectively, and $iter$ is the current number of iterations and $max\_iter$ is the maximum number of iterations.
+{Here,} $lr\_init$ and $lr\_new$ are the initial and the updated learning rates, respectively. $iter$ is the current number of iterations and $max\_iter$ is the maximum number of iterations.